 Moore produced Reid’s 2011 EP ‘Letters I Wrote and Never Sent’, along with Ben Edwards and Reid herself.
 It includes the track Rise And Fall, which featured on Gerard Smyth’s documentary about the Christchurch earthquakes, itself titled When A City Falls.

-Reid uprooted and moved first to Auckland in 2012 before relocating to Wellington – and then heading back to Auckland again in October of this year
+Reid uprooted and moved first to Auckland in 2012 before relocating to Wellington – heading back to Auckland again in October of this year

 That’s a lot of experience to squeeze into a relatively short amount of time but Reid’s songs have always presented themselves as having an ageless quality.
 She might have lived a hundred different lives.
 Her voice is mournful, dynamic and extremely powerful.
 She is able to exercise incredible control, seamlessly dropping out of falsettos into the lower parts of her register leaving live audiences agape.